New York City Cabaret Law: Criticism and challenges

 The law was heavily criticized both by the general public and from within city government.

 The limits on types of instruments were ruled unconstitutional in Warren Chiasson v.
 New York City Department of Consumer Affairs, 132 Misc.2d 640 (N.Y.
 County Sup.
 Ct., 1986), and the three-musician limit was found to be unconstitutional in a later decision in the same case in Warren Chiasson v.
 New York City Department of Consumer Affairs, 138 Misc.2d 394 (N.Y.
 County Sup.
 Ct., 1988).
-Although the code was change to reflect the ruling as to types of instrument, the text to reflect the elimination of the three-musician limit was not corrected in the text of the New York City Administrative Code.
+Although the code was changed to reflect the ruling as to types of instrument, the text to reflect the elimination of the three-musician limit was not corrected in the text of the New York City Administrative Code.

 A broader challenge to the Cabaret Law and New York City's Zoning Resolution under the New York State Constitution was rejected in John Festa v.
 New York City Department of Consumer Affair, 12 Misc.
 3d 466 (Sup.
 Ct.
 NY County 2006), but the court urged legislative review of the law and concluded, "Surely, the Big Apple is big enough to find a way to let people dance."